How Do Nonlinear Transformers Learn and Generalize in In-Context Learning?: Theoretical Results

 We consider a class of binary classification tasks where the binary labels in each task are determined by two out of $M_1$ \textit{in-domain-relevant patterns}.
 The training data include pairs of prompt embedding and labels from a small subset of these tasks.
 In-domain generalization evaluates the ICL capability of the learned model on tasks using all possible combinations of these $M_1$ patterns.
 Out-of-domain generalization further evaluates the binary classification tasks that are determined by pairs of \textit{out-of-domain-relevant patterns}, which are some linear combinations of these $M_1$ patterns.

 \textbf{P1.
-Quantitative Learning Analysis with Guaranteed In- and Out-of-Domain Generalization}.
-We quantitatively prove that the learned model achieves desirable generalization in both in-domain and out-of-domain tasks.
-The required number of training data and iterations are proven to be polynomial in $\beta^{-1}$ and $\alpha^{-1}$, where $\beta$ represents the norm of relevant patterns, and $\alpha$ denotes the fraction of context examples from the same task as the query.
+Quantitative Learning Analysis With Guaranteed In- and Out-of-Domain Generalization}.
+We quantitatively prove the learned model achieves desirable generalization in both in-domain and out-of-domain tasks.
+The required number of training data and iterations are polynomial in $\beta^{-1}$ and $\alpha^{-1}$, where $\beta$ represents the norm of relevant patterns, and $\alpha$ denotes the fraction of context inputs with the same in-domain-relevant pattern as the query.
 A higher $\alpha$ implies that the context examples offer more information about the query, consequently reducing the sample requirements and expediting the learning process.

 \textbf{P2.
 Mechanism of Transformers in Implementing ICL}.
 We elucidate the mechanism where the learned Transformers make predictions in- and out-of-domain in context.
 We quantitatively show that the self-attention layer attends to context examples with relevant patterns of the query task and promotes learning of these relevant patterns.
 Then, the two-layer perceptron promotes the label embeddings that correspond to these examples so as to predict the label of the query accurately.